0xcert/framework/BUG_BOUNTY.md

 [![0xcert](https://img.shields.io/badge/0xcert-10.000.000%20ZXC-red.svg)](https://0xcert.org)

-Become a sponsor and be listed here as a contributor to the bug bounty fund: `0x991b4c8b8BE23F27B83C3F2a272129b172EcbA9e`.

 ## Scope of this bounty program

 Help us find any problems with the [0xcert Framework](https://docs.0xcert.org).
 Any reports and suggestions for code, operations, and style improvement will be appreciated and taken into consideration.